 This SHEOP covers self-assessments and verification assessments at Qenos.
-Measurement and verification indicators are developed and maintained within the system for each SHEOP.
+Performance indicators are developed and maintained within the system for each SHEOP.
 The objective is to assess the degree to which the SHEOP Requirements are met and to support the continuous improvement of SHEOS.
 Effective assessment of the performance of SHEOS is essential in order to improve performance, maintain accountability and ensure operational integrity.

-QUALITY ASSURANCE
+SHEOP 11.1 Assessment and Improvement, ensures each SHEOP is regularly audited to check its status and effectiveness This provides 'QUALITY ASSURANCE' through continuous improvement.